Happy New Year!

 One line of structure and balance allows for instant movement and rotation.
 One line, one move, one chance or moment.
 Life and death hangs in that precise point.
 In my opinion, that "one" is the kaname, the point on which everything is hinged.

-It is important to note there are different ways of moving and different ways of holding the structure and balance of the body, but since I am writing about a beginning, I am showing the beginning as being "one"...
+ways of holding the structure and balance of the body, but since I am

 So, mastering this One Line requires a progressive work with the body structure.
 Exercises which build flexibility and range of motion are needed, with an emphasis on the strength and flexibility of the tendons and ligaments.
 This can be found in the Junan Taiso and Ryuutai Undo Ho sections of our training, but there are also many other great methods which work, too.
 As someone who is older and with conditions like Lumbar Scoliosis (curvature of the lower spine), this challenges me to work even harder at this.
 Moving in one line is also a major challenge, as the stress to the joints and connective tissues is based upon one's ability to maintain a one line structure while moving from position to position.
 Many people open their center as they move, which reduces and even eliminates the quality of the one line structure I described above.